Do not underestimate the power of some of the moments we take for granted.

 And NOW, I am completely done with my senior capstone class so I am going to watch an episode of Sex & the City (TV twice is one day??
 Who am I!) and probably fall asleep four minutes into it.
 I did wake up before 5am after all ;)

 P.S.
 This is the song I listened to on repeat during my workout when Father of the Bride was on commercial.
 Love it.

-Posted on April 29, 2015, in College, Dining Out, Healthy Habits, Real Life Stuff and tagged active fit community, Girls Night Out, health and fitness, healthy blog for college student, healthy college blog, healthy college girl, Healthy college student, healthy girls night out, healthy salad bar, nutrition, salad bar.
+Posted on April 29, 2015, in College, Healthy Lifestyle, Life Updates and tagged active fit community, Girls Night Out, health and fitness, healthy blog for college student, healthy college blog, healthy college girl, Healthy college student, healthy girls night out, healthy salad bar, nutrition, salad bar.
 Bookmark the permalink.
 1 Comment.